PackeTsar/radiuid/README.md

 - *ISSUE #32*: Apostrophes in a username will cause a crash of the RadiUID process due to the method of string processing.
 The processing method has been changed to repair this issue.

 - *ISSUE #36*: Added the ability to configure a custom port on a target using the `radiuid set target <target_id> port <port_number>` syntax.

+- *OTHER*: Removed PAN-OS version awareness since there are no differences between major versions in API calls